bhdouglass/bhdouglass/README.md

 Senior Software Developer @ [enerflo](https://enerflo.io/)

 I'm Brian Douglass a full stack engineer with over a decade of experience building software.
 I have a keen interest in solving interesting problems.
 And I find it especially rewarding when the solutions help improve people's lives.
 I specialize in JavaScript/TypeScript, Node.js and building APIs.
-But I also have extensive experience with Python, PHP, React, Vue.js, C++, and Qt, just to name a few.
+But I also have extensive experience with Python, PHP, React, Vue.js, Next.js, Laravel, C++, and Qt, just to name a few.
 I'm always looking to improve myself and the people around me.
-I welcome new opportunities to learn, [chat with me today](https://bhdouglass.com/contact.html)!
+I welcome new opportunities to learn, [chat with me today](https://bhdouglass.com/#contact)!

 ## Projects